plblum/jivs/README.md

       conditionDescriptor:
       {
         type: 'NotEqualTo',
-        valueHostId: null, // because owning ValueHost is provided automatically to the Condition.Evaluate function.
+        valueHostId: null, // because owning ValueHost is provided automatically to the Condition.evaluate function.
         secondValueHostId: 'LastName'
       }
       ... and properties of InputValidatorDescriptor that we've yet to cover ...